 Read about our online division scholarships and grants to determine which ones are available to prospective graduate students.

-What is the Alumni Pathway Grant, and how much will my program cost with the Alumni Discount?
+What is the Alumni Pathway Grant, and how much of my tuition will it cover?

 What is the Performance Grant and how much is it?

 The WCU Performance Scholarship is a merit-based program available for students enrolled in a WCU online degree program and who meet the scholarship eligibility requirements.
 Scholarships for approved applicants may be offered as a 15% reduction of tuition for the program incurred for each academic year.

 What is the school code for West Coast University?
 Where do I enter the school code on my FAFSA?